seanmarcia/codeforgood.io/faq.md

 ##### Do I need to be a programmer?

-We need both developers and designers at Ruby for Good.
+We need both developers and designers at Code for Good.

-##### Do I need to be a Ruby programmer?
+##### Do I need to be a Python programmer?

-You don't HAVE to be a Ruby programmer but it does help.
-We're more than happy to welcome programmers of other languages, especially if you're interested in learning some Ruby. :)
+You don't HAVE to be a Python programmer but it does help.
+We're more than happy to welcome programmers of other languages, especially if you're interested in learning some Python. :)

 ##### How do you choose projects?